 Thermal hot springs perched on the side of giant lakes and lined with snow?
 Sign us up.
 The ski areas around these parts are never far from a warm soak to soothe the thighs after a day on the slopes.

-Try Halcyon Hot Springs Resort, perched on the shores of the Arrow Lakes, between Fernie and Revelstoke.
+Try Halcyon Hot Springs Resort, perched on the shores of the Arrow Lakes, between the towns of Fernie and Revelstoke.
 Or Ainsworth Hot Springs Resort along the west shore of Kootenay Lake, where natural mineral water flows from a horseshoe-shaped cave into the pools below.
-There’s also Fairmont Hot Springs, the largest in Canada and a mere forty minutes from Panorama.
+There’s also Fairmont Hot Springs, the largest in Canada and a mere forty minutes from Panorama Mountain Resort.

 Looking for rugged?
-Try the Halfway River Hot Springs near Revelstoke, accessed via a ninety-minute drive and ferry ride from Revelstoke, with a snowshoe up a steep trail to discover a rock-lined natural hot pool.
+Try the Halfway River Hot Springs near the town of Revelstoke, accessed via a ninety-minute drive and ferry ride from Revelstoke with a snowshoe up a steep trail to discover a rock-lined natural hot pool.

 6. Want to try cat skiing?